Mahapralaya

 Source: Growing Up with God by Sheela Kalchuri Fenster with David Fenster, pp. 222-24

-[Editor's Note: This is Sheela’s remembrance of a conversation she had with Baba about “Mahapralaya.”
+Editor’s Note: This is Sheela’s remembrance of a conversation she had with Baba about “Mahapralaya.”
 (She did not take notes, this is only her memory of the dialogue.)
 What she writes here is not the traditional Hindu description of Mahapralaya.
-A footnote to the passage says: “In God Speaks, the Mahapralaya is described as the total dissolution of creation.
+A footnote to the passage (at the place marked below with *) says: “In God Speaks, the Mahapralaya is described as the total dissolution of creation.
 So perhaps what Baba was describing to Sheela was some other cataclysmic event.”
 Malladi Rama Rao, in the South Asian Tribune, 7 February 2010, says that he questioned Bhau as to whether Baba’s remarks (in The Final Declaration) about the destruction of three-quarters of the world referred to Mahapralaya or to Pralaya.
 Bhau replied: “Yes, you can interpret as Pralaya.
 This is Pralaya — partial, not Mahapralaya.
 Mahapralaya means the whole Creation is submerged in Divine Ocean for a long time, and God in form of the Avatar takes rest.
 When the force of illusion increases and increases, at that time Mahapralaya takes place.
 This one quarter and three quarters will be partial — Pralaya — not Mahapralaya.
 As this is Pralaya, not Mahapralaya, the one quarter will be saved, and they will turn towards the Truth.
 They will not see this side or that side, but straight towards God, who is carrying the ship, in the form of Meher Baba.
 Not only Baba lovers, but God-loving people — they are all Baba lovers.
-The ship is the simile which indicates the reason why they will not look this side or that side, but straight towards God in form of Baba.”
-For more on Mahapralaya, please see Pralaya. –Kendra]
+The ship is the simile which indicates the reason why they will not look this side or that side, but straight towards God in form of Baba.” —Kendra

 Many times he [Baba] mentioned the Mahapralaya (destruction of the universe).